 - Putting in MORE grey.
 Some people have white hair instead of grey and adding in grey can create a point of difference, add style and create more depth and texture to a fashionable haircut.

-Can you reverse your colour?
+Can you reverse your colour to achieve grey hair?

 We can remove (or strip) colour from the hair, but because of the process, the hair will have no colour.
 So as part of the process, we would need to deposit the desired colour back into the hair and this can be a bespoke grey colour.